15 Ridiculously Beautiful Places to Visit in the Philippines

 So these are what I think to be the best places in the Philippines to visit.
 Now if I had only 2 or 3 weeks in this country, my top 5 (I’m having a hard time cutting it down to 5) would be the rice terraces of Ifugao province, El Nido, Boracay, Bohol, and Siargao.

-If you’re planning to go sometime in the future, where are you most looking forward to visiting?
+If you’re planning to go sometime in the future, which of these Philippines destinations would you most want to visit?

 If you have questions or comments, please leave them in the comment section below!